SoBiMoqadam/-/README.md

-## 🏆 Gold Price Checker
+# 💰 Gold Price Checker

-With this Python snippet, you can easily fetch the **current price of 18K gold** in Iran directly from [TGJU](https://www.tgju.org/profile/geram18). 🚀
+Easily fetch the **current 18K gold price in Iran** using Python.

+---

+## 📝 Sample Code

+Here's a snippet of the script:

 ```python
 import requests